peteoshea/base-template/README.md

 ### [script/update][update]

 Used to update the project after a fresh pull.
 This should include any database migrations or any other things required to get the state of the app into shape for the current version that is checked out.

-### [script/update][update]

-Used to update the project after a fresh pull.
-This should include any database migrations or any other things required to get the state of the app into shape for the current version that is checked out.

 ### [script/test][test]